techidaily/site-games-able/source/_posts/efficient-use-of-time-and-cash-on-your-xbox-console.md

 ## 5\.
 Collect and Use Microsoft Reward Points

  Microsoft Reward Points is a loyalty program that rewards you with points for simply using your Xbox console.
-There are tons of[ways to collect Microsoft Reward Points while playing your Xbox Series X|S](https://www.makeuseof.com/how-to-earn-microsoft-reward-points-xbox-series-x-s/) .
+There are tons of [ways to collect Microsoft Reward Points while playing your Xbox Series X|S](https://www.makeuseof.com/how-to-earn-microsoft-reward-points-xbox-series-x-s/) .
 You can collect them by getting achievements, playing certain games, and buying things from the Xbox store.
 If you have an Xbox, you probably also have Microsoft Reward Points that you may not even know about.

  You can redeem these points for things like gift cards or micro-transactions in supported games and even Xbox Game Pass subscriptions, so you can save more money while you’re saving money.

 ## 6\.
 Take Advantage of Xbox Game Pass Perks

- If you didn't know what Microsoft Rewards Points are, you're probably also wondering[what Xbox Game Pass Perks are](https://www.makeuseof.com/game-pass-perks-explained/) all about.
+ If you didn't know what Microsoft Rewards Points are, you're probably also wondering [what Xbox Game Pass Perks are](https://www.makeuseof.com/game-pass-perks-explained/) all about.
 Xbox Game Pass Perks are similar to Microsoft Reward Points, but instead of being earned over all Microsoft platforms, these offers are exclusive to those with an Xbox Game Pass Ultimate subscription.
 These perks are updated frequently, so you always have something new to choose from.

 ![Xbox Game Pass Perks Screen on Xbox Game Pass App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/xbox-game-pass-perks-screen-on-xbox-game-pass-app.jpg)